 So often the token black person in media is lightskinned; recently, more and more often they also look mixed and/or racially ambiguous.
 Kill all the diversity birds with one stone, as it were.
 But Black Panther is different.
 Because Wakanda is an African country untouched by colonizers, the Wakandans are overwhelmingly dark skinned–with natural hair!
 I’ve honestly never seen this in a movie that wasn’t about slavery.
 Wakanda is the Africa that exists in every black American’s mind, a myth of what could have been if slavery had never happened.

 Lupe Fiasco captured this feeling in the track “All Black Everything” on his Lasers album.
 It’s one of my favorite songs of his, but it makes me feel so emotional that I can’t just listen to it at any old time.
 The first time I heard it, I felt chills down my spine and tears pricked my eyes.
 I’m an African American descendant of slaves; I’ve actually seen my ancestor’s burial grounds and the record that reduces his life to a mark on a tally sheet and a comment in the margins that “He was a good slave”.
-I am also descended from the Muscogee/Creek Indian tribe, a tribe that is virtually defunct thanks to the actions of the American government.
+I am also descended from the Muscogee/Creek Indian tribe, a tribe whose remnants exist mostly on a reservation in Oklahoma.

 But Black Panther takes us a step beyond the color blind utopia that Lupe imagined, into a world where Blackness is, at least in one corner of the world, undefeated.
 It’s supreme, even, and because the Wakandans were more concerned with pursuing excellence than being conquerors, no one else had to be oppressed in order for them to thrive.
 However, their choice to remain isolated means that the rest of history still unfolded as we know it.
 Could a small but technologically advanced country have defeated colonization on the African continent, creating a unity of nations so powerful that it stopped slavery long before the Civil War?
 We don’t know.
 But Erik Killmonger’s (righteous) anger at Wakanda stems from a feeling of abandonment, that Wakanda was strong enough to help its brothers and sisters in the diaspora and chose to turn away instead.